DigitalDenCloud/digitaldencloud.github.io/_tabs/about.md

 My content is dedicated to teaching practical implementations of AWS services and showcasing creative cloud solutions.
 You will find step-by-step guides on topics on a range of services including emerging technologies like Generative AI.

 ### Professional Role
-As an AWS Content Creator at `DigitalDenCloud` and `QA` (Formerly Cloud Academy), I design, develop, and refine AWS content.
+As an AWS Content Creator at `QA` (Formerly Cloud Academy) I design, develop, and refine AWS content.
 My work covers a broad spectrum of AWS technologies, helping learners effectively implement and configure these services.
-All my QA lessons are tagged and can be found [QA Lessons](https://docs.digitalden.cloud/categories/qa-lessons/){:target="_blank"}.
+All my [QA Lessons](https://docs.digitalden.cloud/categories/qa-lessons/){:target="_blank"} are tagged.

 ### Outside the Cloud

 When I'm not in the cloud, I enjoy maintaining an active lifestyle — playing football for a Sunday League team, playing tennis, and cycling.

 I also enjoy learning about quantum physics and attend lectures on the topic at the [Royal Institution](https://www.rigb.org){:target="_blank"}.

 > AWS offers **Amazon Braket**, a service that lets you experiment with quantum computing in the cloud.
 With access to multiple quantum hardware providers, you can explore quantum algorithms and applications without needing specialized equipment.
 {: .prompt-tip }